btcalls/note-anything/README.md

 `env.template` is provided as a template for your `.env` files.
 This is where you'll supply the necessary keys and tokens, in this case, our Supabase configuration.

 #### Supabase
-Following mostly for this [documentation](https://supabase.com/docs/guides/api/rest/generating-types), first, we would need to login to get our Personal Access Token:
+Following mostly from this [documentation](https://supabase.com/docs/guides/api/rest/generating-types), first, we would need to login to get our Personal Access Token:

 ```bash
 npx supabase login